Twist on Shepherd’s Pie, with Carrot, Parsnip, & Goat Cheese Mash

 But something about this recipe captured my imagination when I first found it.

 First, I love goat cheese.
-My sister can’t understand why I love it so much.
 Second, the combination of flavors in the filling just seemed interesting and so hearty.
 And the addition of carrots (and parsnips, which I added myself) made the filling so light and fluffy.

 Start by peeling the parsnips and carrots, and cut them and the potato (or potatoes) into 1/2-inch dice.